 What Is Codeine?

-Codeine is taken orally, and may be offered as a capsule, tablet, or liquid solution.
+Codeine is taken orally and may be offered as a capsule, tablet, or liquid solution.
 Codeine is a bit different from other opioids because it’s used to address concerns beyond pain relief.
-For this reason, it’s considered both a narcotic analgesic, or painkiller, and an antitussive (medicine used to treat a cough).
+For this reason, it’s considered both a narcotic analgesic, or painkiller, and an antitussive (a medicine used to treat a cough).

 Codeine’s pain-relieving properties derive from the way this opioid impacts your brain.
 The drug targets natural opioid receptors in your body and brain, changing how you react to and experience pain.

 When you take codeine, the activity within your brain which is responsible for triggering fits of coughing is slowed, leading to a reduction or cessation of these symptoms.
 This makes codeine a useful component of a cough and cold medications.
 As a cough suppressant, codeine is typically used in combination with other medications.

 When used to relieve concerns of mild to moderate pain, codeine can be used alone or with other pain-relieving medications.
 These medications are mild analgesics, like acetaminophen.
 Two of the most familiar of these combinations are the prescription medications Tylenol #3 and #4.